Joy To The World

 For Trista and I the first real clash happened on our first Christmas together.
 I was working for a congregation as a youth minister and one of our students gave us a Christmas gift.
 I opened the gift and discovered a beautiful crystal nativity scene.
 I was overjoyed and went home to place the gift on the mantle over our fireplace.
 Let’s just say that Trista did not share my enthusiasm.

-Trista on the other hand was raised in a small town church and normal for them was very different.
+Trista on the other hand was raised in a very legalistic small town church and normal for them was very different.
 They knew that the Bible said the shepherds were out with their flocks and they believed that it had to be in the spring or summer when Jesus was born.
-Add to that, the fact that the Bible doesn’t say when Jesus was born so in the church she was raised they only talked about the birth of Christ in July and His death in December, and the twain never mixed.
+And since the Bible doesn’t say when Jesus was born they felt it was best to talk about the birth of Christ in July and His death in December, and the twain never mixed.
 For her that’s what normal looked like.

-What I want us to do in the five weeks leading up to Christmas is to look at some hymns that sadly have been relegated to a certain time of the year, July or December depending on your tradition.
+But what I want us to do over the five weeks of December is to look at some hymns that sadly have been relegated to a certain time of the year, July or December depending on your tradition.
 I hope that we will be able to sing these beautiful songs together and then spend some time talking about what they mean to us as believers.
 Because I believe that the words that we sing in these songs can and should impact us all year long.

 This morning we began with the beautiful words that Isaac Watts took from Psalm 98.
 Joy to the World, The Lord has come.
 I love the fact that we are called to have Joy.